 How did we find the cheapest flight(s) to Putrajaya during our trip?

-We used BookingBuddy to find the cheapest flight to KL.
+We used two different price comparison sites before we booked our flight to KLIA: Momondo and BookingBuddy to find the cheapest flight to KL.
 Once we arrived in Kuala Lumpur we extensively saw the city and then planned to go to Putrajaya.
 You could also get to Putrajaya by flying into Penang, Johor, or Singapore but these options don’t make any sense unless you are planning on seeing them first.
 There are so many airlines that fly to KL, therefore save yourself hours of searching and use a price comparison website.
-Here are two below that we commonly use to find the cheapest flights:
+Here are two below that we used for our trip:

 How long does it take to reach Putrajaya from Kuala Lumpur International Airport?